-- 1. Bounding time indices are calculated for the weather data source that bound (just before and just after) the desired time. - 2.
-The bounding x/y (or lat/lon) indices are calculated for the weather data source that bound the desired x/y coordinates. - 3.
-Weather variables for the full "column" of x/y/time indices are retrieved from the [cached] weather source.
-That is, the weather variables from all layers in the vertical dimension at each of the eight x/y/time bounding points are retrieved.
-The full set of vertical layers is necessary to resolve the possible ambiguity on bounding altitudes between geographic altitude and, for some weather source formats, pressure altitude.
-In this latter case the geopotential height for each layer is also retrieved. - 4.
-For weather data sources that reside in pressure altitude coordinates, the geopotential height of each layer is used to calculate a bounding geographic altitude (uniform in x/y) for the layer.
-The two layers that the desired geographic height are then applied to select weather variables at the sixteen data points (two bounding coordinates for each of latitude, longitude, geographic altitude, and time) to be used in the linear interpolation. - 5.
-All weather variables at the sixteen data point locations are then used to linearly interpolate the weather data variables at the desired lat/lon/alt/time location.
+- 1. The bounding times are calculated for the weather data source that bound (just before and just after) the desired time, since the weather data has only limited hours data per day. - 2.
+The 2D bounding indices in the projection x/y or lat/lon are calculated for the weather data source that bound the desired x/y or lat/lon coordinates. - 3.
+Weather variables for the full "column" of x/y/time indices are retrieved from the weather source.
+That is, the weather variables from all layers in the vertical dimension at four 2D grid bounding points at bounding time are retrieved.
+The full set of vertical layers is necessary to resolve the geographic altitude.
+Usually, layers are a pressure layer where all grid points on this layer has the same pressure level (an exception is WRF where grid points on the layer do not have the same pressure).
+Note that the grid points on this layer will have different the geopotential height. - 4.
+For weather data sources that reside in pressure altitude coordinates, the geopotential height is used to calculate a bounding geographic altitude for the layer.
+The two layers between the desired geographic height are then applied to select weather variables at the 16 data points (two bounding coordinates for each of latitude, longitude, geographic altitude, and time) to be used in the linear interpolation.